Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Two-body demonstrations

 \section{Two-body demonstrations}

-In this section, we work with a toy model for two-nucleon-like systems.
+In this section, I work with a toy model for two-nucleon-like systems.
 The particle mass is $M_N = 940$ MeV in the natural units.
 The interaction, in the $\ell$th partial-wave channel, takes a separable form:

 The form factor in the momentum-space representation, $g_\ell(q)$, is a Gaussian function with a width parameter $\LAMtwo$; $\lamtwo$ is the coupling-strength parameter.
-Here, we focus on $s$ and $p$ waves.
+Here, I focus on $s$ and $p$ waves.
 The associated $\resolventamp(E)$s are known analytically in the complex $E$ plane.
 The details about the model and relevant analytical formulas can be found in Appendix~\ref{app:twobody}.

-For emulation, the training calculations are carried out using a bound-state method, employing the Lagrange function of the Legendre polynomials as basis~\cite{Baye:2015xoi}.
+For emulation, the training calculations are carried out using a bound-state method, employing the Lagrange function of the Legendre polynomials as bases~\cite{Baye:2015xoi}.
 The basis function is defined in a finite interval of the \emph{spatial} radial coordinate, $[0,\RIR]$, as mentioned in discussing Fig.~\ref{fig:Tnb_in_CE_plane}.
-We choose $\RIR$ large enough and the UV resolution scale small enough so that the emulator components, $\matrixform{N}$ and $\matrixform{H}$, all converged to a level of $10^{-12}$ or even smaller.
+I choose $\RIR$ large enough and the UV resolution scale small enough (via increasing the basis size) so that the emulator components, $\matrixform{N}$ and $\matrixform{H}$, all converged to a level of $10^{-12}$ or even smaller.